lo-klkl/BSTN_Capstone-Diab/README.md

 #### Information about Data:
 - [Data Dictionary](Docs/Data_Dictionary_for_Capstone-Final.pdf): This contains the data dictionary for the final clean data set that was used for analysis.
 - [Categorizing Numeric columns guide](Docs/categorizing_col_guide): This contains the guide used to convert numerical to categorical columns to provide context.
-- [Prelim EDA results](Docs/PrelimEDA_Results.md): This contains the resutls from the preliminary EDA done on the data.
-Mostly looking into distribution and geneneral effect on outcome.
+- [EDA results](Docs/EDA_Results.md): This contains the results from the EDA done on the data.
+Mostly looking into distribution and the general effect on the outcome.

 #### Creating the environment
 - Follow the guide in the requirements [here](Docs/requirements.txt)